tarekbzahid/ECG711-Embedded-Systems-for-Automation/Assignment 1/README.md

     chmod +x driver.py
     chmod +x simulator.py

 ### Write code in the node files.
-The code is included in the assignment 1 folder.
+The codes are included in the assignment 1 folder.

 ### Create a .launch file in the launch folder.
     <launch>